-Addiction and mental illness are often intertwined.
+It’s no accident that there is frequently a connection between addiction and mental illness.
 They are both chronic brain diseases, which share similar impairments in functioning due to the lengths of each disorder.
 This often results in a dual diagnosis.
-While this adds an additional element to recovery, it is can be viewed as an advantage because the recovering addict will also be able to work on their mental illness in a recovery center, under the care of mental health professionals.
+Although this is an additional element to recovery, there’s an advantage to patients.
+In fact, recovering patients can work on their mental illness in a dual diagnosis treatment center, under the care of mental health professionals.

 When drug or alcohol addiction exists in conjunction with a disorder like anxiety, symptoms may be confusing because of the dual nature.
 Sweating, shaking, and rapid heart rate may not be noticeable if someone is also abusing alcohol.
 People may attribute the anxiety symptoms of sweating and shaking to alcohol use.

-According to numerous studies, “anxiety and substance use disorders are among the most frequent psychiatric problems in the United States, with lifetime rates of 28.8% and 14.6%” When a recovering addict is has a co-occurring mental illness in addition to an addiction, both must be worked on side-by-side.
-This is crucial in order to hold on to sobriety.
+According to numerous studies, “anxiety and substance use disorders are among the most frequent psychiatric problems in the United States, with lifetime rates of 28.8% and 14.6%.”
+When a recovering patient has a co-occurring mental illness in addition to an addiction, both require side-by-side attention.
+This is crucial to hold on to sobriety.
 A client with a serious disorder who is only treated for addiction is likely to relapse early, leave sober living, or experience growing symptoms.

 Treating Co-Occurring Disorders

-The treatment of co-occurring disorders is difficult because what may work in healing one illness, may not work for healing addiction.
-For example, alcoholics who have a co-occurring disorder like social anxiety may not be able to attend group therapy or a twelve-step program, due to its social aspects.
+The treatment of co-occurring disorders is difficult because what may work in healing one illness may not work for healing addiction.
+For example, alcoholics who have a co-occurring disorder like social anxiety may not be able to attend group therapy or a 12-step program due to its social aspects.
 If this traditional treatment option is chosen for the co-occurring disorders (anxiety and substance addiction), the outcome may not be successful.
 However, individual psychotherapy with one therapist may be the best treatment option.
 The person will receive individualized care in a safe and welcoming space.

 Years of research have proven that while medical intervention may be necessary in some cases, therapy is best for long-term healing.
-When medication is needed, the best results for changes in thinking, behaviors, and actions are to engage in regular and consistent therapy, alongside medication.
+When patients need medication, the best results for changes in thinking, behaviors, and actions are to engage in regular and consistent therapy, alongside medication.

 The Co-Occurring Disorder Connection

-The connection between co-occurring disorders is complicated just like mental health and addiction.
+The connection between co-occurring disorders is complicated, just like mental health and addiction.
 Genetic links often create inclinations toward drug or alcohol abuse and a mental health illness.
-Additionally, the impairment in brain function due to excessive substance abuse may make a person more susceptible for developing a co-occurring mental illness.
+Additionally, the impairment in brain function due to excessive substance abuse may make a person more susceptible to developing a co-occurring mental illness.